DevelAngel/swayr/README.md

 Swayr consists of a demon, and a client.
 The demon `swayrd` records window/workspace creations, deletions, and focus changes using sway's JSON IPC interface.
-The client `swayr` offers subcommands, see `swayr --help`.
+The client `swayr` offers subcommands, see `swayr --help`, and sends them to the demon which executes them.

 Right now, there are these subcommands:
 * `next-window` focuses the next window in depth-first iteration order of the